Skip to content

 Alexander’s Viticulture (Winemaking)

 As Foreign Minister to France, Jefferson spent three months wine tasting In America, he was known and is still known today as one of America’s first wineries.
-What many don’t know is that Jefferson planted vineyards, but never actually made a wine.
+Many don’t know that Jefferson planted vineyards but never actually made a wine.
 Many didn’t know that Lord Stirling was also into winemaking.

-It was known that William Alexander was an accomplished mathematician and loved astronomy and horse breeding, Stirling was also a devoted student of wine making.
-Like Jefferson, Stirling dedicated a large portion of his estate to the growing of grapes to produce locally produced vintage wine.
+It was known that William Alexander was an accomplished mathematician who loved astronomy and horse breeding, and Stirling was also a devoted student of winemaking.
+Like Jefferson, Stirling dedicated a large portion of his estate to growing grapes to produce locally produced vintage wine.
 It was said that the grapes originated in Italy.

 The Royal Society of Arts wanted to see the colony grow to produce grapes.
-It was with some awareness of this background of failure that the Society in 1758 offered a premium of 100 pounds to the colonist who, within seven years, should be the first to produce five tuns of red or white wine of acceptable quality.
+With some awareness of this background of failure, the Society in 1758 offered a premium of 100 pounds to the colonists who, within seven years, should be the first to produce five tons of red or white wine of acceptable quality.

-Through William Alexander’s gardener, Thomas Burgie, he advised the society in 1767 that he had planted 2100 vines.
+In 1767, through William Alexander’s gardener, Thomas Burgie, he advised the society that he had planted 2,100 vines.
 Earlier, in 1763, he had explained to his friend, the Earl of Sherburne, the difficulties that confronted an American viticulturist and had made a plea for governmental encouragement of such projects.

 “The making of wine [he wrote on 6th August], also, is worth the attention of Government.
 Without its aid, the cultivation of the vine will be very slow; for of all the vines in Europe, we do not yet know which of them will suit this climate; and until that is ascertained by experiment, our people will not plant vineyards; few of us are able, and a much less number willing, to make the experiment.
 I have lately imported about twenty different sorts, and have planted two vineyards, one in this Province [New York] and one in New Jersey; but I find the experiments tedious, expensive, and uncertain; for after eight or ten years’ cultivation I shall perhaps be obliged to reject nine tenths of them as unfit for the climate, and then begin new vineyards from the remainder.
 But, however tedious, I am determined to go through with it.
 Yet I could wish to be assisted in it, I would then try to a greater extent, and would the sooner be able to bring the cultivation of the grape into general use.”